Android (View and Jetpack Compose) quick start

 • Take full advantage of the Heap API to track custom events and manage user identity.

-• Automatically capture a wide variety of user interactions in the View framework portions of your application with no additional code required.
+• Automatically capture a wide variety of user interactions in your application with no additional code required.

 šŸ“˜